dkarthe/webjeda-blog/_posts/2016-01-23-how-to-make-a-new-page-in-jekyll.md

 * Markup can be html, markdown or textile.

-I will be using markdown.
+I will be using markdown since it is easy to write.

 create a new file in the root of repository and call it **about.md**